Unifying Generative Models with GFlowNets and Beyond: Abstract

 \section{Abstract}

 There are many frameworks for deep generative modeling, each often presented with their own specific training algorithms and inference methods.
-We present a short note on the connections between existing deep generative models and the GFlowNet framework~\citep{Bengio2021GFlowNetF}, shedding light on their overlapping traits and providing a unifying viewpoint through the lens of learning with Markovian trajectories.
-This provides a means for unifying training and inference algorithms, and provides a route to construct an agglomeration of generative models.
+Here, we demonstrate the connections between existing deep generative models and the recently introduced GFlowNet framework~\citep{Bengio2021GFlowNetF}, a probabilistic inference machine which treats sampling as a decision-making process.
+This analysis sheds light on their overlapping traits and provides a unifying viewpoint through the lens of learning with Markovian trajectories.
+Our framework provides a means for unifying training and inference algorithms, and provides a route to shine a unifying light over many generative models.
+Beyond this, we provide a practical and experimentally verified recipe for improving generative modeling with insights from the GFlowNet perspective.